 Who Is The Catholic Foodie?

-Jeff Young is the founder and producer of The Catholic Foodie blog and podcast, which has 15,000-plus followers.
-Jeff was born and raised in Baton Rouge, Louisiana, and now lives in New Orleans.
-He is a friend of many of the city’s famous chefs, and co-hosts the Around the Table Food Show on CCR 690AM (New Orleans) and 1380AM in Baton Rouge.
+Jeff Young is the founder and producer of The Catholic Foodie blog and podcast.
+Born and raised in Baton Rouge, Louisiana, Jeff now lives in New Orleans.
+A friend of many of the city’s famous chefs, Jeff co-hosts the Around the Table Food Show on CCR 690AM (New Orleans) and 1380AM in Baton Rouge.
 Jeff is also a conference speaker and has spoken on topics ranging from “growing faith around the table” to “using social media in the New Evangelization.”
-Jeff’s first book is now available for pre-order from Liguori Publications.
-The book is titled Around the Table with The Catholic Foodie: Middle Eastern Cuisine, and it is scheduled to be released on November 1, 2014.
+Jeff’s first book, published by Liguori Publications is available wherever good Catholic books are sold.
+The book is titled Around the Table with The Catholic Foodie: Middle Eastern Cuisine.

 How Did The Catholic Foodie Come About?